gregburek/github-emoji-expansion-in-osx/README.md

 Github emoji expansion in OSX
 =============================
 Add github emoji codes to OS X's symbol and text substitution.

-This project contains a plist that is suitable to import into OS X's text substitution settings and the code used to generate it.
+This project contains a plist that is suitable to import into OS X's text substitution pref pane and the code used to generate it.

 Install
 -------